Coming Soon...

 Shonni's Role:

-As the founding member of our team, Shonni serves as the primary consultant with our organizational partners and leads project development for workshops, outreach, and case management services.
+As the founder, Shonni serves as the primary consultant with our organizational partners and leads project development for workshops, outreach, and case management services.
 She provides guidance and support to our team.
 She plays a critical role in developing the skills of client-facing staff, ensuring they provide compassionate, effective, and culturally competent services.
 She helps maintain the quality and consistency of CAP Projects’ programs by offering mentorship, coaching, and feedback to enhance service delivery and client outcomes.

 Presh's Story